The Addiction 4K Ultra HD Blu-ray Review

 Extras included in this disc:

-- Audio Commentary: Insightful session with Abel Ferrara and Brad Stevens.
+- Audio Commentary: Director Abel Ferrara with film critic Brad Stevens.

-- Talking with the Vampires: 2018 documentary featuring cast and crew.
+- Talking with the Vampires: Documentary featuring cast and crew.

-- Interview with Abel Ferrara: Director discusses the project.
+- Interview with Abel Ferrara: Insightful discussion on the film.

 - Appreciation by Brad Stevens: Overview of Ferrara and the film.

-- Abel Ferrara Edits The Addiction: Rare editing footage.
+- Abel Ferrara Edits The Addiction: Behind-the-scenes editing footage.

 avforums review by Simon CrustRead review here